3D Cuprate Twistronics as a platform for high temperature topological superconductivity

 2D superconductors can be used to build ultra-clean interfaces for Josephson junctions, the superconducting analog of a transistor.
 A small twist in the relative crystal orientation of 2D superconductors could become a new platform for topological superconductivity, an exotic state of matter that holds great promise for quantum computing at high temperatures.

-Based on my methodological developments for the realization of twisted cuprate ultra-clean interfaces, the field is rapidly evolving.
-These interfaces are now the leading candidate for the implementation of high-temperature topological superconductivity.
+Based on my methodological developments for the realization of twisted cuprate ultra-clean interfaces, the field is rapidly evolving, and these interfaces are now the leading candidate for the implementation of high-temperature topological superconductivity.
 However, the combination of well-controlled twisted cuprate heterostructures and complex circuits calls for new experimental methodologies.

 3DCuT will develop micro/nanodevices and techniques to fabricate and control cuprate van der Waals twisted heterostructures in three-dimensional nanoarchitectures: